githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/7-summary.md

 You learned about:
 - Review how to install the GitHub Actions Importer CLI Extension and ensure it's up-to-date
 - Understand what the audit, forecast, dry-run, and migrate commands can do and what is not automatically migrated
+- How to run a mock migration through a lab exercise for a supported CI platform

 ## Learn More